Model car: History

-Miniature models of automobiles first appeared in Europe around the time real automobiles did.
-Then, shortly after, they appeared in the United States.
-These were toys and replicas often made of lead and brass.
-Later models made in the early 20th century were slush cast plaster or iron.
-Tin and pressed steel cars, trucks, and military vehicles, like those made by Bing of Germany, were introduced in the 1920s through the 1940s, but period models rarely copied actual vehicles, likely because of the crudeness of early casting and metal shaping techniques.
+Tin and pressed steel cars, trucks, and military vehicles, like those made by Bing of Germany, were introduced from the 1920s through the 1940s, but period models rarely copied actual vehicles, likely because of the crudeness of early casting and metal shaping techniques.
 Casting vehicles in alloys such as zinc-aluminum-magnesium-copper (trademarked as zamak) became popular in the late 1930s and remained prominent after World War II.

-Fabricating the 'real' thing
+In-house model usage

 A model of a 1962 BMW 700 LS Luxus.

 Many early model cars were not intended either as toys or for collecting.
 By the 1920s, the manufacturers of real automobiles would design and construct scale as well as full-sized models for design or promotion.
-Citroën of France, for example, made its own models for promotional purposes as early as 1923.
-Sometimes styling or concept models were made out of wood or clay, often in 3/8 scale.
+Citroën of France, for example, began making its own models for promotional purposes as early as 1923.
+Sometimes, styling or concept models were made of wood or clay, often in 3/8 scale.
 From 1930 until 1968, General Motors sponsored the Fisher Body Craftsman's Guild Competition where hundreds of modelers competed for scholarship money..
-The emphasis was to earn recognition for creativity which would lead to possible employment as an industry stylist.
+The emphasis was on earning recognition for creativity, which could lead to possible employment as an industry stylist.

-In-house models could also be precise replicas made of similar materials to the real vehicles.
+In-house models could also be precise replicas made from materials similar to the real vehicles.
 For example, Hudson Motor Car Company made twelve precisely crafted 1/4 scale replicas of its 1932 vehicles for promotion at the 1932 New York Auto Show (see Hudson display models).
 About the same time, but in a different vein, Studebaker made a wooden model of a cabriolet over twice the size of the real car.
-The vehicle was stationary on the company grounds and large enough to hold a whole band that played mostly for photo shoots (Quinn 2004).
+The vehicle was stationary on the company grounds and large enough to hold a whole band that played mostly for photo shoots.
 As time went by, companies in the United States, Europe and Asia made, provided, or sold toys or precision promotional models to attract succeeding generations to their products.
 More models also displayed advertising on their bodies for non-automotive promotions.

 Austin toy pedal cars being manufactured at the Longbridge plant.